Deepa-Tilwani/AI-Summer-Camp-for-High-Schools/Starting Google Colab.md

 By following these instructions, you can easily open a Google Colab notebook and begin working on your Python projects.

-##Step 3 Hands on Google Colab
+## Step 3 Hands on Google Colab
 Go to [Python on Colab](https://colab.research.google.com/?utm_source=scs-index)

-(This Colaboratory is divided into 2 Sessions to complete with link provided as HW to review.
-Happy Learning!!)
+(This Colaboratory is divided into 2 Sessions to complete with link provided as HW to review.)

-##Step 4 : Saving Notebooks To GitHub or Drive
+## Step 4 : Saving Notebooks To GitHub or Drive

 Any time you open a GitHub hosted notebook in Colab, it opens a new editable view of the notebook.
 You can run and modify the notebook without worrying about overwriting the source.